philusdevs/Hykros-Lobby/content/simulacra/ling-han.md

 <h4 style="text-align: center;"> Matrix </h4>

 >  **2-piece:** Increases all elemental damage by 9%/12%/15%/18%.
-When launching Ice Blades, deal an additional 1600% * attack damage to nearby targets.
+When launching FrostBlades, deal an additional 1600% * attack damage to nearby targets.
 Becomes effective in the background after equipping, and only the highest star level among multiple sets becomes effective.

 >  **4-piece:** After releasing any frost weapon skill, increases final damage by 28%/32%/36%/40% for 30 seconds; while equipped with Monitoring Guards, increases all attack by 15%.
 Becomes effective in the background after equipping, and only the highest star level among multiple sets becomes effective.